Oral Sex: What's the Real Risk for HIV?

 Table of Contents

 The chances of HIV being passed from one person to another depend on the type of contact.
-HIV is most easily spread, or transmitted, through unprotected anal sex, unprotected vaginal sex, and sharing injection drug equipment.
-Unprotected sex means sex in which no condoms or other barriers are used.
+HIV is most easily spread or transmitted through unprotected anal sex, unprotected vaginal sex, and sharing injection drug equipment.
+Unprotected sex means sex in which no condoms, other barriers, or treatment-as-prevention methods (different ways of using HIV drugs to lower risk of HIV transmission) are used.

-Oral sex has been shown to be less risky than these activities, but it is not risk-free.
 Oral sex involves contact between the mouth and the genitals.
 It includes giving or receiving licking, sucking, or biting of the vulva (vagina, clitoris, and labia, or "lips"), penis, or anus.
+Under most circumstances, oral sex poses little to no risk of spreading HIV.
+Oral sex may not be risk-free, but it has been shown to be much less risky than the activities described above.

 Studies on the Risks of Oral Sex